-Google has officially confirmed on the Google webmaster blog that they’ve began rolling out the Penguin 4.0 real time algorithm.
+Google has officially confirmed on the Google webmaster blog that they’ve begun rolling out the Penguin 4.0 real-time algorithm.
 It has been just under two years since we had a confirmed Penguin update, which we named Penguin 3.0 in October 2014 and this will be the last time Google confirms a Penguin update again.
-We saw signals yesterday that Google began testing Penguin 4.0, Google wouldn’t confirm if those signals were related to this Penguin 4.0 launch announcement this morning but nevertheless, we are live now with Penguin 4.0.
+We saw signals yesterday that Google began testing Penguin 4.0, Google wouldn’t confirm if those signals were related to this Penguin 4.0 launch announcement this morning but nevertheless, we are living now with Penguin 4.0.

 No Future Penguin Confirmations

 Google said because this is a real-time algorithm “we’re not going to comment on future refreshes.”
-By real time, Google means that as soon as Google recrawls and reindexes your pages, those signals will be immediately used in the new Penguin algorithm.
+In real-time, Google means that as soon as Google recrawls and reindexes your pages, those signals will be immediately used in the new Penguin algorithm.

 Penguin is now more granular.
-Penguin now devalues spam by adjusting ranking based on spam signals, rather than affecting ranking of the whole site.
-The real-time part we understand, it means when Google indexes the page, it will immediately recalculate the signals around Penguin.
+Penguin now devalues spam by adjusting ranking based on spam signals, rather than affecting the ranking of the whole site.
+The real-time part we understand means when Google indexes the page, it will immediately recalculate the signals around Penguin.

 News Reference by: www.seroundtable.com